Conditional Builds

 .

-# Add `--with openssl` and `--without openssl`, with the default being the
+# Create `--with openssl` and `--without openssl` cli options, with the default

 %bcond openssl %{without gnutls}

-# Add `extra_tests` bcond, enabled by default if both of the other conditinals
+# Create `extra_tests` bcond, enabled by default if both of the other

 %bcond extra_tests %[%{with gnutls} && %{with sqlite}]